jony27003/jony27003/README.md

 Welcome to My GitHub! 🚀

-Hi there! 👋 I’m a physicist and programmer navigating the multiverse of quantum theory and high-energy physics (with a dash of particle physics and theoretical computer science for flavor).
+I’m a physicist and programmer navigating the multiverse of quantum theory and high-energy physics (with a dash of particle physics and theoretical computer science for flavor).

 A Quick Snapshot of Me:
 	•	📜 B.A. in Physics & Computer Science: Because one major just wasn’t enough.